Left 6 of us, my mom, my 3 sisters, my brother and me to fend for ourselves.

 Than someone teaches my mom how to cook food to sell.
 Steaming the glutinous rice and yam cakes 2 hours made the room very hot.
 The heat didn't dispersed until the wee hours in the morning

-The pushcart quite similar to the makeshift pushcart when I was a few years old from Mattar Road to Circuit Road pavement to hawk the food, before I go to my primary school
+The pushcart quite similar to the makeshift wooden pushcart, when I was a few years old from Mattar Road to Circuit Road Block 67 pavement to hawk the food, before I went to my primary school

 Even after the cooking stopped, the room still hot with the heat generated around.